 Before storing your classic motorcycle, it might be a good idea to clean and wax it.
 This acts as a protective barrier to prevent rust and moisture from setting in.
 You should also spray some lubricant on both the frame and the engine parts to protect them from corrosion.

 Now, where should you store your motorcycle?
 Ideally, it should be in a temperature-regulated environment with low humidity, away from UV light.
 This is why many people invest in equipment, such as fans, to keep the airflow moving in their garage.
 Another thing some people buy to keep the garage at an optimal temperature is an inflatable tent.
 These can be used to prevent sweat, which often occurs in wood and brick garages.

 You should cover any windows in the garage, to prevent temperature changes and condensation from the sun’s radiant heat.
 If you don’t have a garage, it might be worth enquiring at your local bike shop to see if they offer a winter storage service.

 There are various things you should get into a routine of checking to make sure your bike makes it through the winter.

 You should already be monitoring your tyre pressure on a regular basis.
 It’s just as important during the winter, if not more.
 The colder it gets, the more the air in your tyre compresses.
 This will lead to the lowering of your bike’s tyre pressure, which can cause premature wear on the bike's tyres.

-Greasing the moving parts will help to avoid seizure.
-It’s time consuming but you could also remove and grease up the fairing and panel screws to stop them from perishing.
-Make sure you add antifreeze to your water, or drain the system and refill with ready mixed coolant, to prevent the system from freezing on a particularly cold night.
+Greasing the moving parts will help to avoid seizures.
+It’s time-consuming but you could also remove and grease up the fairing and panel screws to stop them from perishing.
+Ensure you add antifreeze to your water, or drain the system and refill with ready-mixed coolant, to prevent the system from freezing on a particularly cold night.